 The Key Elements

-In order for them to be able to start up the Snowmaking Guns, there are 6 key elements that need to take place before crews can begin to make snow:
+To start up the Snowmaking Guns, six key elements need to take place before crews can begin to make snow:

 Snowmaking Guns and Canons